 When you graduate, you may wish to remain in the UK to work and develop your professional practice.
-This page will give you an overview of the two most relevant visa categories for after-study work.
+This page will give you an overview of the three most relevant visa categories for after-study work.

 If you need a visa to study in the UK, you will also need a visa to work here.
-The relevant visa categories for recent or soon-to-be graduates are the Tier 1 Start-Up, Tier 2 (General) and Tier 5 Temporary Worker visas are all suitable routes for recent or soon-to-be graduates.
+The Start-Up, Tier 2 (General) and Tier 5 Temporary Worker visas are all suitable routes for recent or soon-to-be graduates.
 We recommend that you look at the information below to see whether one of these categories may be suitable for your aspirations before contacting the Compliance Officer (email@example.com) if you wish to discuss your options further.

 Please note: the deadline for submitting your Expression of Interest form has been extended to the 8th May 2020.
 We will review other deadlines in due course.

 AUB is a UKVI authorised Endorsing Body, which means that we are able to endorse first-time entrepreneurs who want to start a business in the UK.
 If we feel that you have an innovative and viable business idea, we can support your application for a Start-Up visa.

 You can read about the eligibility requirements for the Start-Up visa on the Home Office website; we also recommend that you read Appendix W to the Immigration Rules in full before formally expressing your interest in an endorsement.

 How do I get an endorsement from AUB?

 We only endorse AUB alumni and those with a connection to the University.
 Please email us on email@example.com if you have any questions regarding this.

 Please download and read the Application Process document on the right, which will give you further information about the Start-Up visa, the application process for endorsement and our assessment criteria.